 The forms that reasons may assume are numerous and depend as much on the domain in which they are encountered as on our manner of engagement with them.
 Although we will be concerned with four ways to conceive of reasons, such ways are not by any means exhaustive.
 Insofar as reasons are conceived of in terms of the domain in which they are encountered, they can be epistemic, practical, evaluative, etc. Insofar as they are conceived of in terms of their comparative strength, they can be conceived of as defeasible or indefeasible, whether in a particular domain or across domains.
 Insofar as reasons are conceived of in terms of the source of their force, they can be understood as instrumental or categorical.
-Insofar as reasons are conceived of as motivating, explanatory or justifying.
+Insofar as reasons are conceived of in light of how they relate to action, they can be conceived of as motivating, explanatory or justifying.
 Let us unpack each of these distinct approaches in understanding reasons.